Nish-19/Multitask-Fake-News-NES/README.md

 Contains code for generating co-occurance matrices which show the distribution of novelty, emotion and sentiment labels with respect to the ground truth labels.

 ### References: -

+Our code is loosely based on the following
 novelty_module - https://github.com/alibaba-edu/simple-effective-text-matching-pytorch
 emotion_module - https://github.com/google-research/google-research/tree/master/goemotions
 Sentiment module - https://github.com/openai/generating-reviews-discovering-sentiment